How Many Miles Will a Lincoln Navigator Last?

 So what do these mixed reliability ratings mean for the Navigator?
 Well, overall, such mixed scores show that while the Lincoln Navigator may not be the most reliable SUV out there, it’s also not the least reliable SUV on the block.
 But if you’re a stickler for reliability?
 Then such mixed scores could be a letdown.

 Is the Lincoln Navigator expensive to maintain?

 But there is some good news.
-As it turns out, the Lincoln Navigator isn’t all that expensive to maintain.
+As it turns out, the luxury three-row SUV isn’t all that expensive to maintain.
 In fact, Repair Pal reports that the average total annual cost for repairs and maintenance on a Navigator rings in at $1,089.
-Compare that to an average of $1,127 for luxury full-size SUVs and the Navigator is on par with its segment.
+Compare that to an average of $1,127 for luxury full-size SUVs, and the Navigator is on par with its segment.

 And when it comes to those pesky repairs?
 Repair Pal explained that while owners of luxury full-size SUVs bring their vehicles to a repair shop for unscheduled repairs an average of 0.7 times per year, Lincoln Navigator owners bring their vehicles to a repair shop for unscheduled repairs an average of 0.4 times per year.
 Not bad, right?

 How many miles can you put on a Lincoln Navigator?

 So how many miles can you expect to get out of a Navigator?
 As it turns out, quite a few.
 In fact, according to this study from iSee Cars, the Navigator is one of the longest-lasting SUVs available.
 After analyzing 15.8 million cars sold in 2019 to find out which models were most likely to reach 200,000 miles, iSee Cars determined that 2.6% of Navigator models sold in 2019 were able to reach 200,000 miles.
 According to iSee Cars, that makes the Navigator SUV the longest-lasting full-size luxury vehicle in its study.